ThomYorkesBaby/ThomYorkesBaby/README.md

 ## Most recent project
 For my ambient album that is soon releasing, I made a music video for one of the singles.
 I did this with the 3D-modelling software Blender, some stock videos from Pexels, and video-editing software.
 The effects were made with different blend-modes, and by slowing down videos to very low framerates.
 I really like these natural but trippy effects (and maube went a little overboard with it)

 Album releases April 10th 2026!

 ## For my studies, I'm currently working on:
-  - An automatic toilet freshener and an automatic plant waterer, using an Arduino and ESP8266 (Interaction Technology)
+  - An automatic toilet freshener and an automatic plant waterer, using an Arduino and ESP8266 (Interaction Technology).
+Together with [@bionic85](https://github.com/bionic85)
-  - A water simulation research paper, based on the Manning-Strickler equation, in C# (Research Methods for CS)
+  - A water simulation research paper, based on the Manning-Strickler equation, in C# (Research Methods for CS).
+Together with [@BramStorm](https://github.com/BramStorm)

 ## Personal projects I'm currently working on:
   - Releasing an ambient album (just done with mastering and uploading) (Releases April 10th 2026 🔥‼️)